 watchOS 5 integrates WebKit for the first time, so you can view some website content from apps like Mail or Messages on your wrist, with the option to click on links and load sites on the Apple Watch.
 It's not full Safari support, but it lets you do more without having to open up your iPhone.

 Podcasts are now available on the Apple Watch in a dedicated Podcasts app that syncs with the Podcasts app on your iPhone, and there's a new Podcasts complication.

 Several other new features have been included in watchOS 5, like Memories in the Photos face, wind direction, wind speed, UV index, and air quality in the Weather app, an emoji picker, scheduled Do Not Disturb options, a customizable Control Center, and the ability to answer a FaceTime video call as audio without needing the iPhone.

-watchOS 5 is available to developers for beta testing ahead of a fall release to the public, with Apple having released seven betas of watchOS 5 so far.
+Apple released watchOS 5 on Monday, September 17.
 The new software runs on all Apple Watch models with the exception of the original first-generation Apple Watch, which does not support watchOS 5.